Children and Family Court Advisory and Support Service: Governance

 There is also a Remuneration Committee which is convened as and when needed.

 The Chief Executive and Accounting Officer for Cafcass is responsible and accountable to Parliament for the day-to-day operations, management and leadership of Cafcass and its handling of public funds administered to it.
 Jacky Tiotto became Chief Executive in autumn 2019.
-She was previously Director of Children’s Services at the London Borough of Bexley.
+She was previously Director of Children's Services at the London Borough of Bexley.
 The Chief Executive is supported by the Corporate Management Team.

 DNA scheme Regulations came into effect on 23 November 2015 with Cafcass and Cafcass Cymru funding a new DNA scheme under section 20 of the Family Law Reform Act 1969.

 Performance

-During 2015–16, Cafcass worked with 116,104 children and young people across England.
+During 2024–25, Cafcass worked with 132,416 children and young people across England.
 Cafcass is asked by family courts to become involved in public and private law cases as the independent voice of the child, advising the court on the issues children are facing, usually through recommendations they set out in reports to court.
-The primary aim is to reduce the risks to a child’s health and wellbeing and to promote their welfare and development.
-Cafcass has published a strategic plan for 2015–2020 ‘a stronger voice for the child’ which sets out its strategic priorities and its programmes to deliver these.
+The primary aim of Cafcass is to make sure that children are safe and that their welfare is prioritised in family court proceedings, making sure that children's voices are heard and that family court decisions are made in their best interests.
+Cafcass has published a strategic plan for 2023-2026 to deliver "exceptional experiences, everywhere and every time" for children engaging with Cafcass services, and has set out its strategic priorities and programmes to deliver these.

-Cafcass is set Key Performance Indicator (KPI) targets by their sponsor department, the Ministry of Justice.
-The table below shows the KPI figures for 2015/16.